stack-all/image2avif/README.md

-# image2avif
+# image2avif output branch

-Convert images to AVIF format
+This branch contains the converted AVIF formatted images from the `output` folder in `main` branch.